Table of Contents

 Dogs Allowed?: Yes, on-leash

-Details: The Bowen Lookout at Cypress Mountain is a nice short snowshoe trail, and has a fantastic vantage point at sunset, making it an after-work hiking option depending what time you can get up the mountain.
-The hike is free but requires a snowshoe access pass from Cypress Mountain Resort.
+Details: The Bowen Lookout at Cypress Mountain is a nice and short snowshoe trail, and has a fantastic vantage point at sunset overlooking Howe Sound.
+Access to the Bowen Lookout snowshoe trail is free but requires a snowshoe access pass from Cypress Mountain Resort.

 Link: Read more here.